 Bedfords Park and Weald Park are fine around the Visitor Centre, with some surfaced paths with shallow gradients, but there are fewer areas to explore before having to go onto unmade paths with uneven surfaces.

-RHS Hyde Hall is on a hill, so requires the ability to get from the lower car park to the top of the garden.
+RHS Hyde Hall is on a hill, and participants may need to be able to get from the lower car park to the top of the garden.
 There are good surfaced paths, as well as a tarmac roadway, so mobility scooters are no problem, and there is a shuttle bus to the top of the garden if all you need is a help up the hill.
 Private tuition allows us to cater for the client though, and there are plenty of areas with few gradients where tuition can take place.

 Send us your questions and we'll get back to you as soon as possible.